Tummy Tuck - AbdominoplastyTummy Tuck Dallas and Plano Patients Trust Dr. Elizabeth Kerner for their Advanced Surgical Care

-A tummy tuck, or abdominoplasty, is an operation that improves the contour and appearance of the abdominal wall by removing excess skin and fat and tightening the muscles.
+A tummy tuck, or abdominoplasty, is an operation performed in Dallas or Plano that improves the contour and appearance of the abdominal wall by removing excess skin and fat and tightening the muscles.

 Pregnancy, weight changes, and aging all affect the tissues and appearance of the abdominal wall.
 Muscles are stretched, creating a split (diastasis) between them.
 This results in a bulging abdomen that often makes one look still pregnant.
 Loose skin – again from pregnancy or weight loss – can hang down in front as an apron (pannus) of skin.
 Rashes are common.
 It can be hard to exercise, find clothes to fit, and feel comfortable in intimate situations.